WRK2009-Workflow/master-camel-connect/README.md

     > `main: './main/automation/update-issues.js'`
     > main should point to where you are building your actual automation logic from the update-issues-action directory.
 This will behave like a lambda or azure fcn.
   * In your text editor, build the automation logic for creating an issue using the GitHub Issue APIs.
-    > Refer to the example code in `master-camel-connect` .github for support.
+    > Refer to the example code in `master-camel-connect` branch: `workshop-complete` `./.github` for support.
   * Modify your workflow file to run `on [repository_dispatch]`
-  * Test your workflow using Postman or cURL, build your action, review the Actions logs to debug.
+  * Test your workflow using Postman or cURL, build your action using JS, review the Actions logs to debug.

+**Phase 4: Implement your second Action (For CI)**
+  * Go back to github.com/your_repository.
+  * Create another workflow.yml file named `unit-test-ci.yml` in `.github/workflows` for CI.
+  * Set the workflow to run on:
+    > on:
+      > pull_request:
+        > branches:
+        > - master

+    > push:
+      > branches:
+      >  - develop
+  * Ensure your application runs locally when you type `npm test`.
+Validate tests pass locally.
+  * In your workflow file, ensure that the action runs on ` - run: npm test`.
+  * Follow GitHub Flow to push this workflow file to your remote repo.
+  * Test your workflow by modifying the `./spec/unit-tests` directory for tests passing/failing.
+  * Read the logs, follow the documentation to debug.
+**Phase 5: GitHub Actions for CD**
+  * If you have gotten here, congratulations.
+  * Leverage GitHub actions to push your build artifact to GitHub Package Registry.
+  * Leverage another action to pull your artifact from GPR to your Infrastructure.

 ### This repository is a simple API written in Node Express and unit tested in Jasmine.
-Actions are leveraged to perform ancilary functions and CI/CD to AWS.
-Live Demo Here
+Actions are leveraged to perform automation functions and CI/CD to Azure.

+### Specs:
+> `./specs/unit-tests/factServiceSpec.js`
+> `Line 16` can be modified to ensure tests pass or fail.
+Simply change the "expected" value of the assertion.

 ### Workflows:
-> .github/workflows
+> `.github/workflows`

 - **unit-test-ci:**
   - Run unit tests on all services when push to Develop Branch or PR on Master.